Credit Card With 0

 2. Limited Time Offer

-Another downside of transferring balances to a credit card with 0% interest is that the offer is usually only available for a limited time.
-Once the promotional period ends, the interest rate will increase, potentially leaving you with even more debt than before.
+Here’s the catch – that 0% interest rate usually has an expiration date.
+Once the promotional period ends, the interest rate skyrockets, potentially leaving you with more debt than before.

 3. Temptation to Spend